woobe/wc2014/README.md

 2. http://www.bloomberg.com/visual-data/world-cup/
 3. https://www.betfair.com/sport

+### Methods

+- The predictors include various information from Bloomberg and FiveThirtyEight such as team performance indicators, probability of Win/Draw/Lose, world ranking as well as latest odds from betfair.com.
+An Excel spreadsheet in the **data** folder is used for storing the data.
+- The predicted results are median values from multiple model predictions.
+Each model consists of four common regression mini models (Random Forest, SVMs, Cubist and KNN) which are trained with boostrapped data and blended for better genearlisation.
+- Early on in the tourament, the future match results predicted by Bloomberg had been used as training data as there were not enough actual results.

 ### Results

+**Notes**: more detailed results including the distribution of predictions results can be found in the **output** folder.

 Match | Date | Team 1 | Team 2 | Predictions | Results | Correct WDL | Correct Score
 ------|------|--------|--------|-------------|---------|--------------|---------------